ELTE-DH/rhyming-dictionary/README.md

 ## The columns of the TSV:

-- wordform1: one rhyming word in the rhyme pair
+- `wordform1`: one rhyming word in the rhyme pair
-- wordform2: the other rhyming word in the rhyme pair
+- `wordform2`: the other rhyming word in the rhyme pair
-- lemma1: lemma of wordform1
+- `lemma1`: lemma of wordform1
-- pos1: part of speech of wordform1
+- `pos1`: part of speech of wordform1
-- lemma2: lemma of wordform2
+- `lemma2`: lemma of wordform2
-- pos2: part of speech of wordform2
+- `pos2`: part of speech of wordform2
-- between_rhymes: number of lines rhyming with the rhyming pair between the two words of the rhyming pair
+- `between_rhymes`: number of lines rhyming with the rhyming pair between the two words of the rhyming pair
-- distance: distance of the two rhyming words
+- `distance`: distance of the two rhyming words
-- author: author of the poem in which the rhyme pair occurs
+- `author`: author of the poem in which the rhyme pair occurs
-- title: title of the poem in which the rhyme pair occurs
+- `title`: title of the poem in which the rhyme pair occurs
-- stanza_id: ID of the stanza in which the rhyme pair occurs
+- `stanza_id`: ID of the stanza in which the rhyme pair occurs
-- poem_id: ID of the poem in which the rhyme pair occurs
+- `poem_id`: ID of the poem in which the rhyme pair occurs
-- url: URL of the poem in which the rhyme pair occurs
+- `url`: URL of the poem in which the rhyme pair occurs

 ## The fields of the PDF files:

-__rhyming\_word\_1 – rhyming\_word\_2__ (lemma1, part\_of\_speech\_1 – lemma2, part\_of_speech\_2), Author: _The first 4 words of the poem title_ serial number of the poem (distance of the two rhyming words, number of lines rhyming with the rhyming pair between the two words of the rhyming pair)
+__rhyming\_word\_1 – rhyming\_word\_2__ (lemma1, part\_of\_speech\_1 – lemma2, part\_of_speech\_2), Author: _The first 4 words of the poem title_ serial number of the stanza (distance of the two rhyming words, number of lines rhyming with the rhyming pair between the two words of the rhyming pair)

 ## Creator: